rick-roche/rickroche.com/site/content/posts/2023-05-01-lets-talk-about-paved-paths/index.md

 ---

 {{< admonition type=info title="Paved Path Series" open=true >}}
-This is Part 1 in a series of posts discussing Paved Paths between [Chris](https://christaceygreen.com/) and I.
+This is Part 1 in a series of posts exploring Paved Paths between [Chris](https://christaceygreen.com/) and I.
 - [Part 2 - Paved Paths: A One Pager](todo)
 {{< /admonition >}}